Microsoft 365 Government

 • Provision of Online Services

-Open Value For Government: This government license makes buying and monitoring technology easier by allowing for easier asset management, spread payouts, and predictable expenses.
-A five PC minimum is required for this license, as opposed to two for the Open License.
-Including Software, Assurance brings many additional advantages, such as access to newer versions of the software, educational opportunities, assistance with deployment, and technical support.
+Open Value for Government: This government license makes buying and monitoring technology easier by allowing for easier asset management, spread payouts, and predictable expenses.
+A five-desktop minimum is required for this license, as opposed to two for the Open License.
+It includes many additional advantages such as access to newer versions of the software, educational opportunities, assistance with deployment, and technical support.

-• Five or more desktop computers are required.
-(For Online Services, this is not necessary.)
+• Five or more desktop computers are required except if you’re using it for Online Services.

 • Provided license options include initial licenses, updates to existing software, and extended licenses with software assurance.